reqT/reqT/README.md

 ---------------------------
 There are several ways to build reqT after cloning this repo:

-1. On Windows you can run the provided `build.cmd` that will do this for you
+1. On Windows you can run the provided `build.cmd` that will do this:
     * compiles reqT into `target\`
     * packages compiled class files into `reqT.jar`
     * copies relevant files to `%HOMEDRIVE%%HOMEPATH%\reqT\`